If a quote seems too good to be true, it probably is. When selecting an ITAD partner, other factors matter more.

 Conveniently located and affordable — what more can you ask for when selecting an ITAD partner for your business?
 A lot, actually.
 Companies that primarily use cost and location to decide who should handle their retired electronic assets take significant risks.

 Yet, it’s not all that uncommon, and it’s easy to see why.
 Pouring resources into investing in new equipment is, understandably, more enticing than doing the same for assets that are heading out the backdoor.
-A seductively low quote tied to a promise of getting the job done, could be hard to turn down when time is short and budgets tight.
+A seductively low quote tied to a promise of getting the job done?
+It sure could be hard to turn down when time is short and budgets are tight.
 If the vendor also happens to have a geographic advantage, how could you not sign on?

 However, it’s essential to expand the process of selecting an IT Asset Disposition partner to factors beyond mere convenience.
 Here’s why.

 A few words about data protection

 If the high-profile data leaks of recent years taught companies anything, it’s to take data protection seriously.
 This, of course, also applies to end-of-life (EOL) products.
 The good news is we’ve come a long way since the 2005 study of 100 retired hard drives.
 The study found only two had been properly wiped clean.

 But, unlike then, cloud and IoT technologies have raised the stakes and the scope.
 There’s now hardly any industry that does not leverage technology that stores confidential or proprietary information which demands meticulous precautions while in use — and after it goes obsolete.